-The new UC College of Engineering International award is now available to study an undergraduate degree programme.
-Up to 30 opportunities are available for full-fee-paying international students.
+The new UC College of Engineering International award is now available for domestic and international students to study an undergraduate degree programme.
+Up to 35 opportunities are available for full-fee-paying international students.

 User Review( votes)